tedyyan/kafka/README.md

     ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=3

-In the CI environment, the value of `-PmaxQuarantineTestRetryFailures` is "zero Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
+In the CI environment, the value of `-PmaxQuarantineTestRetryFailures` is "zero" Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
 This is controlled by similar parameters.